apache/incubator-kie-kogito-examples/process-incubation-api-quarkus/README.md

 ## Description

+This quickstart project demonstrate how to use the Kogito Public API (*Incubation*).
+It disables the predefined generated REST endpoint and instead uses the Public API to define a custom HTTP resource.

-This quickstart project starts a REST endpoint embedding a simple process that expects a name:
+The custom REST endpoint evaluates a process that expects a name:

 - when the name is supplied via REST request, it prints a "hello" message to screen and return that same message as a REST response.
 - the quickstart uses the public API to define a custom REST endpoint instead of codegen.

+*Incubation* means that this API is experimental, but it is part of a regular release for early access and to gather community feedback.

 ## Build and run